 - Integrations include Gmail, QuickBooks, Zapier, and Google Calendar

 It’s worth mentioning that HoneyBook also allows you to combine invoices, contracts, and payment, including a proposal feature that lets you maintain the paper trail of accountability that can sometimes get lost when you don’t have dedicated account managers.

 When To Use HoneyBook

 Consider the HoneyBook platform as an excellent option if you are currently managing appointments and follow-up communication with your clients yourself.
-HoneyBook is built for freelancers, creative industries, and smaller offices that need to organize all of the touchpoints with a client in a longer sales funnel better.
+HoneyBook is built for freelancers, creative industries, and smaller workplaces that need to better organize all the touchpoints with a client in a longer sales funnel.
 From tracking the first click to your site to booking the initial discovery meeting, sending the proposal or contract, and managing invoices and payment, HoneyBook offers an all-in-one tool that organizes all of those moving pieces in one easy-to-use platform.

 Jump back to comparison chart

-The core pain that Doodle can solve is the disorganized, harried feeling one gets when sifting through email messages and calendars.
-Not only does Doodle offer a way to organize, communicate, and track changes all in one platform (and across multiple time zones), you can keep appointments confidential for you and all attendees.
+Doodle offers booking software for small businesses but doesn’t stop there.
+The core problem that Doodle can solve is the disorganized, harried feeling one gets when sifting through email messages and calendars.
+Doodle not only offers you a way to book appointments and meetings, and organize, communicate, and track changes all in one platform (and across multiple time zones), but it also helps you keep appointments confidential for you and all attendees.

 Across customer review sites, Doodle earns high reviews with a 4.5-star review on G2, 3.7 at Trustpilot, and 4.7 out of 5 stars at Capterra.